 Registrants, Submissions, and Attendees

 At the bottom of the Results tab, you can find two tabs.
-One tab shows the number of unique registrations, or submissions.
+One tab shows the number of unique registrations or submissions.
 The second tab shows the number of unique attendees for this event.
-Download each of these lists as a CSV file, which include more information about these submissions or attendees than displays in the tab.
+Download each of these lists as a CSV file, which includes more information about these submissions or attendees than displays in the tab.

 Manually Add Event Attendees

 If you wish to add the first attendees yourself to this event you just created, that is possible using the +Add Attendee button.

 Note: Registrant must have a valid, unique email address.
 Offline Attendees/Registrations/Donations entered into Engage without an email can only happen when the Campaign Manager enters the offline/complimentary registration transaction and capturing email addresses for attendees is optional.

 For manually added payments, including offline donations, campaign managers can choose from three payment options:

 Pay Offline (Check or Cash) - If this option is chosen, the payment fields are removed and campaign managers can quickly add a payment amount that will then be (optionally) synchronized to Salsa CRM as an "Other" Payment Type transaction.
 Offline donations by default count towards your goal thermometer and are sent to your CRM: